fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ### Basic features: Single player or Oracle mode

 When there is no pairing possible, a single player can play against a random oracle which selects a set of random segments incrementally.
 Then ask the same player to propose better segments.
-These segments would be pre-recorded for future guessers.
+These segments would be pre-recorded for future Guessers.

   * User should be able to register and log in.
   * User should be able to create a new game